AlignedAllocator#

 The AlignedAllocator class is an Allocator that provides cacheline-aligned memory, which is recommended for performance reasons.

-This header file also defines the free function allocateMemory(), which uses AlignedAllocator by default to provide memory managed by a std::unique_ptr.
+This header file also defines the free functions allocateMemory() and allocateScratch(), which by default use an AlignedAllocator to provide memory that is managed by a std::unique_ptr.

 This is a header-only implementation.